kaiusl/KLPlugins.DynLeaderboards/docs/docs/user_guide/config.md

 This tab provides an option to change car names, manufacturers and classes.
 All the available cars are listed on the left.
-The listed name is the name provided by SimHub.
+The listed name is the model name exported by the plugin.
+An id used by SimHub is listed as small text below.

 If the plugin detects a new car while in game it will be added to the list but for now you'll need to manually refresh the list by clicking the `Refresh` button.
 This is so that we don't build unnecessary UI elements when they are not viewed and we are actually racing.